The 2019 Sunday Afternoon Film Series is generously sponsored by

 - All screenings are free of charge and begin at 1:00 pm, unless otherwise noted.

 - All events take place at the Holocaust Museum & Learning Center, 12 Millstone Campus Drive.
-If our space is unavailable because of building renovations, another location will be given.

 - Films are in English, unless otherwise noted.

 - For more information, call 314-442-3714 or email DReich@JFedSTL.org.

 No films in April, May, or September due to holidays.

 Directed by Pablo Solarz